 Big Toe Joint Fusion Recovery Time:

-This guide will detail the length of specific step by step bone spur surgery recovery time.
+This guide will detail the length of specific step-by-step bone spur surgery recovery times.

 Big Toe Joint Healing Time:

 Day 1: Top of the Foot Spur Removal Surgery Day:

 - The actual surgery takes well under an hour, and your foot is usually numbed up for the rest of the day.